-Being the embodiment of solar energy, topaz has been associated with opulence and abundance for centuries.
+Being one of the birthstones of November, topaz has been associated with opulence and abundance for centuries.
 It is a beautiful semi-precious gemstone that comes in various colours and endless shades.
-Let’s discover a gemstone which can be an affordable addition to your jewellery collection, suitable for daily wear.
+Let’s discover a gem that can be an affordable addition to your jewellery collection, suitable for daily wear.

 Topaz Origin and Discovery

 The name topaz either comes from the Greek island of Topázos in the Red Sea where it was mined or the Sanskrit word “Tapas” meaning heat or fire.

 Topaz forms for a million years.
 When molten lava or magma cools it becomes igneous rock, which evolves into granite, pegmatite, basalt or other rock types.
 These rocks usually have cavities and cracks where get minerals such as fluorite and cassiterite; such mineral combination gives us topaz.

 It is really hard to trace the history of this gemstone because there was confusion over its identity.
 In olden times, all yellowish gemstones were referred to as topaz no matter what mineral they had actually been.
 However, by the 18th century, scientists had been able to identify topaz properties and sort them out of other yellow gemstones.

 Today gem-quality topaz can be found all over the world, the most notable sources being south and south-east Asia, central Europe, north and central America, southern Africa, Australia and Brazil.

 Topaz comes in a wide range of colours from colourless and pale yellow to pink, orange, red, brown, violet, blue and green.

 The rarest and the most expensive topaz colour ranges from golden yellow to pink-orange, which is known as Imperial Topaz or Precious Topaz.